 - Support specific research projects

 - Fund fellowships for young researchers early in their career

-The Director of the BHRC, Associate Professor Christine Jasoni, is always available to discuss the Centre and the ways in which you can make a difference.
-You can contact her directly:
+The Development and Alumni Relations Office is available to discuss the Centre and the ways in which you can make a difference.
+You can contact them directly: